The Power of Litter on Social Signalling

 It’s not because I’m obsessively clean, I’ m not.
 It’s not that I have a big thing for the environment; I care but this isn’t my issue with litter.
-My issue with litter is the message it gives out about the place we live.
+My issue with litter is the message it gives out about the place we live in.

 LITTER AFFECTS IDENTITY

 But all this litter talk brings up an often-overlooked area that affects our identity, how we see ourselves and consequently how we might behave.
-Environment is a key part in my behavioural framework and something that is never really touched upon when talking about behavioural change, yet it can have a huge impact.
-Research shows that for those who are brought up in loving homes with loving parents the environment has little of no effect on their behaviour, but for those who don’t have this, the environment has a exponential impact.
+The environment is a key part of my behavioural framework and something that is never really touched upon when talking about behavioural change, yet it can have a huge impact.
+Research shows that for those who are brought up in loving homes with loving parents the environment has little of no effect on their behaviour, but for those who don’t have this, the environment has an exponential impact.

 When I was a police officer I spent many hours in the homes of young offenders and while some lived in beautiful surroundings, most lived in cluttered, chaotic, uninspiring situations.
 I would often spend time in school working with young people, talking about ways they could make the environments they lived in less vulnerable to crime, which often included improving the physical attractiveness of their immediate environment.
 You would be surprised what a huge pot of flowers and greenery can do to an otherwise neglected space.